wting/autojump/README.md

     make docs

-Unit tests are available in `./tests/`.
+Tests are available in `./tests/` and require Python 3.3 or Python 2.7 with [mock][mock].
 Run unit tests with the command:

     make test